jellyfin/jellyfin.org/docs/general/installation/linux.md

 ### Debuntu (Debian, Ubuntu, and derivatives using `apt`) with official repository

 The Jellyfin team provides 3rd-party Debian and Ubuntu repositories, to help ensure your Jellyfin install is always kept up-to-date.
+For Ubuntu, only LTS distributions from the past 5 years are supported.

 #### Repository (Automatic)